stephaniemensah/group-one-html-css-final-project/README.md

 # Programming School for Children (Ages 9 to 15)

-**MSC** is a dynamic programming school designed for children aged **9 to 15**.
+**msc-kids** is a dynamic programming school designed for children aged **9 to 15**.
 We teach kids to code from day one through practical, hands-on projects in small group settings.
 Whether it's building games or solving problems, we make programming fun, educational, and future-ready.

 ---